 Initially starting out writing poems for his own amusement, Bróccán took to the open mic circuit and began to combine stand-up material and spoken word, creating an infusion of the weird and wonderful to entertain audiences.

-“I hadn’t considered the scope of what could be done with the format performance wise until I was dropped into that scene!”
+“I hadn’t considered the scope of what could be done with the format performance wise until I was dropped into that scene,” he said.

 “My poems are pretty much based on any nonsense that comes to the old brain,” tells Tyzack-Carlin.
 “Even though it’s not traditional observational comedy, I’d say that a lot of it is based on observations I’ve made and then pushed to the extreme to be as surreal and bizarre as can be justified.”

-With topics ranging from Peter Rabbit to the Spice Girls and love affairs with Meghan Markle, Tyzack-Carlin offers a wide variety of material for everyone to enjoy, with inspiration being taken from the likes of American comedian Bo Burnham, English poet Tim Key, and most of all, comedian Stewart Lee.
+With topics ranging from Peter Rabbit to the Spice Girls and love affairs with Meghan Markle, Tyzack-Carlin offers a wide variety of material, with inspiration being taken from the likes of American comedian Bo Burnham and English poet Tim Key.

 "Don't Bother" heads to Salford this weekend!

 It's spoken word and stand-up and surreal storytelling.
 It's a lot of fun.

 — brøccåň (@broccantyzack) November 21, 2019